-Have the students create two dance phrases that contrast with one another.
+Have students create dance compositions with ternary form.
+Have students create two dance phrases, A and B, that contrast with one another.
+For example, they might contrast in speed (dynamics), or one might travel while the other does not (actions).
+Combine them to create a dance composition with ternary form (ABA).
 Guide the students in this process.
 Work on one dance phrase at a time.
-Ask students questions to help them clarify the dance phrases; for example, "Where are you travelling?
-What direction are you going?
-How can you make your shape more rounded, or longer?
+Ask students questions to help clarify the dance phrases; for example, "Where are you travelling?
+What direction are you going in?
+How can you make your shape more rounded?
+Longer?
 Do you find your movements interesting to do?
 How can you make them interesting to do?"

-Have students create dance compositions with binary form.
-Accompany the students with percussion instruments or music.
+Accompany the students with percussion instruments or music which accommodates ternary form.
 See examples below.

 Have the students show their dance compositions, or record the dance compositions for later viewing.
-Any short story that will interest the students
+Describe how dance phrases A and B contrasted with each other.
+Discuss.
+Have students reflect on the connections between the dance compositions of other students and their own dance experiences.